 - Remove any bad spots or bruises from the tomatoes with a sharp knife.

-- If you are using hot pack method, core the tomatoes as you cut them into quarters or halves.
+- If you are using the hot pack method, core the tomatoes as you cut them into quarters or halves.
 Place the tomatoes in a large stockpot and heat until they reach boiling temperature.
-Remove from heat and following the directions below to remove the peels.
+Remove from heat and follow the directions below to remove the peels.

-- If you are using raw pack method, skip to blanching the tomatoes.
+- If you are using the raw pack method, skip to blanching the tomatoes below.

-- Raw pack method – Fill a large pot with enough water to cover the tomatoes once they’re in the pot.
+- Raw pack method: Fill a large pot with enough water to cover the tomatoes once they’re in it.

 - Bring the water to a boil then add the tomatoes.